My-UofE/ECM1410-Workshop-09-Instructions/README.md

 The final interface method to implement is `savePostAsTextFile()`.
 This should call the `saveAsTextFile()` method from your `Post` class to save a given post.

-In your `TestMBLoadApp.java` file add code to find the post with subject including search term `windows`, and to save the first matching post (there should be only one!) as test file "windowspost.txt".
+In your `TestMBLoadApp.java` file add code to find the post with subject including search term `windows`, and to save the first matching post (there should be only one!) as test file `windowspost.txt`.

 One this is working edit the `MessageBoard` definition to specify it `implements MessageBoardInterface` and check it compiles without errors.